Easy potato pancakes are perfect for breakfast, lunch, or as a side. They have crispy golden edges and a cheesy center!

 - Preheat a large frying pan or griddle to medium heat.

-- If your potatoes are cold from the fridge, I recommend warming them up slightly and giving them a second mash or beating with an electric mixer so they're easier to work with.
+- If your potatoes are cold from the fridge, we recommend warming them up slightly and giving them a second mash or beating with an electric mixer so they're easier to work with.

 - Stir the ingredients together.